ptav/django-inlineedit/README.md

 ## Extra Arguments

-the inlineedit template full syntax is:
+the `inlineedit` template tag full syntax is:

     {% inlineedit <field> [adaptor] [positional arguments] [named arguments] %}

 Any positional and named arguments are passed to the adaptor constructor

-The tag also handles certain extra parameters (a very small list for the time being!)
+The tag also handles extra named parameters (a very small list for the time being!)

 | Parameter     | Options | Description |
 |---------------|---------|-------------|